MacGregor's bowerbird: Taxonomy

+The subspecies A. m. germanus has sometimes been considered as a separate species, the Huon bowerbird.

+Behaviour

 The polygamous male builds a tower-like "maypole-type" bower, an elaborate courtship structure, with a central pole of twigs surrounded by a dish of moss with raised walls approximately 1 meter in diameter.
 He decorates the twigs of the maypole with flowers, fruits, insects and other objects.
 The diet consists mainly of fruits and insects.